Miladxsar23/smartstepper/packages/react/README.md

 ### Navigation with `useSmartStepper` Context
 - Provides a `useSmartStepper` hook for step components to access navigation methods and form control:
   - `navigateToNextStep`: Moves to the next step in the sequence.
+Optionally accepts a target step name and unregister flag.
   - `navigateToPreviousStep`: Moves to the previous step in the history.
   - `registerStepperFields`, `getStepperFieldValues`, `setStepperFieldValues`, `stepperFieldResetter`, `canNavigateToNextStep`, `control` for React Hook Form integration.